Stratos Wealth Partners LTD. Sells 44,329 Shares of NextEra Energy, Inc. (NYSE:NEE)

-Stratos Wealth Partners LTD. cut its holdings in shares of NextEra Energy, Inc. (NYSE:NEE – Free Report) by 25.6% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 128,992 shares of the utilities provider’s stock after selling 44,329 shares during the period.
-Stratos Wealth Partners LTD.’s holdings in NextEra Energy were worth $7,390,000 at the end of the most recent quarter.
+Stratos Wealth Partners LTD. lessened its position in NextEra Energy, Inc. (NYSE:NEE – Free Report) by 25.6% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 128,992 shares of the utilities provider’s stock after selling 44,329 shares during the quarter.
+Stratos Wealth Partners LTD.’s holdings in NextEra Energy were worth $7,390,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors have also recently bought and sold shares of NEE.
-Country Trust Bank increased its stake in shares of NextEra Energy by 975.6% in the third quarter.
-Country Trust Bank now owns 441 shares of the utilities provider’s stock valued at $25,000 after buying an additional 400 shares in the last quarter.
-Alaska Permanent Fund Corp acquired a new stake in NextEra Energy in the 2nd quarter valued at about $26,000.
-Coppell Advisory Solutions LLC bought a new position in shares of NextEra Energy in the second quarter worth about $32,000.
-Tower View Wealth Management LLC acquired a new position in shares of NextEra Energy during the second quarter worth approximately $35,000.
-Finally, Mizuho Securities Co.
-Ltd. grew its stake in shares of NextEra Energy by 444.4% during the second quarter.
-Mizuho Securities Co.
-Ltd. now owns 490 shares of the utilities provider’s stock valued at $36,000 after purchasing an additional 400 shares during the last quarter.
-76.48% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors have also recently bought and sold shares of the company.
+Alaska Permanent Fund Corp bought a new stake in shares of NextEra Energy in the second quarter worth $26,000.
+Coppell Advisory Solutions LLC acquired a new stake in NextEra Energy in the 2nd quarter valued at $32,000.
+Country Trust Bank increased its stake in NextEra Energy by 975.6% in the 3rd quarter.
+Country Trust Bank now owns 441 shares of the utilities provider’s stock valued at $25,000 after buying an additional 400 shares during the last quarter.
+Tower View Wealth Management LLC acquired a new position in shares of NextEra Energy during the 2nd quarter worth about $35,000.
+Finally, West Tower Group LLC acquired a new position in shares of NextEra Energy during the 2nd quarter worth about $36,000.
+Institutional investors own 76.48% of the company’s stock.

 NextEra Energy Stock Up 1.4 %